What Is Considered A Workplace Injury?Request Free Consultation

-Workers’ compensation insurance in both Missouri and Illinois covers much more than a single-accident injury or ones that occur directly on the employer’s premises.
+Workers’ compensation insurance in both Missouri and Illinois covers much more than a single-accident injury or one that occurs directly on the employer’s premises.
 So, what is a workplace injury?

-- Accidental versus occupational injuries: You can recover compensation for injuries that occur in a fall, explosion or other single incident.
+- Accidental versus occupational injuries: You can recover compensation for injuries that occur in a fall, explosion, or other single incident.
 These are called accidental injuries.
-You can also recover for occupational diseases or disorders or those that develop over a longer time.
-These can include rotator cuff injuries from repetitive motions, conditions caused by exposure to radiation or harmful chemicals or the loss of hearing or vision.
+You can also recover from occupational diseases or disorders or those that develop over a longer time.
+These can include rotator cuff injuries from repetitive motions, conditions caused by exposure to radiation or harmful chemicals, or loss of hearing or vision.

 - Contracting an illness is a workplace injury: Mesothelioma from working with materials that contain asbestos is the most common example.
 This can also include health professionals who are pricked by a needle contaminated by another’s blood and industrial workers who inhale dangerous chemicals.